-Nurture a Culture of Belonging: Students reported a strong sense of connection to their school community and to their teachers.
-Prior to the pandemic, HTH had been successful in reducing suspension rates, with an LCFF evaluation rubric color of green, with all subgroups at the green level.
+Nurture a Culture of Belonging: Students reported a strong sense of connection to their school community and to their teachers on the YouthTruth school climate survey.
+Prior to the pandemic, HTH had been successful in reducing suspension rates, with an LCFF evaluation rubric color of orange, with all subgroups at the orange, green, or blue level.
+HTH's suspension rate on the California School Dashboard is currently "medium," however the rate has decreased from the 2021-22 school year.
 HTH will continue to employ restorative practices, rather than punitive measures in matters of student discipline.
-As students returned to campus, HTH sought to further reduce the suspension rate by deepening restorative practices as described by LCAP goal three.
 In addition, an improved process to support struggling students as described in LCAP goal four represents a proactive way to address challenging behaviors before they escalate and require a disciplinary response.

-Improve Student Centered Instruction: HTH staffed the position of EL Teacher and continued to staff the position of a Director of Emerging Multilingual Learning to support and oversee EL instruction at all HTH schools.
+Improve Student Centered Instruction: HTH staffed the position of EL Teacher and HTH schools continued to staff the position of a central Director of EL Learning to support and oversee EL instruction at all HTH schools.
 EL Teachers provide professional learning experiences focused on explicit vocabulary development for teachers.
 They also provide additional academic support and services for EL students.
 Additionally, EL teachers are responsible for coordinating services and the reclassification process and for outreach to families of EL students.
 Families and students report high levels of satisfaction with this additional support and focus on instruction for EL students.
-Additionally, HTH reclassification rates have improved.

 College Access: HTH is acutely focused on increasing the number of socioeconomically disadvantaged students who succeed in high school and postsecondary education, and in the fields of math, computer science, engineering, and related fields.
-Reflecting progress towards this goal, 96% of HTH students were prepared for college and career according to the most recent California Dashboard.
-All subgroups including socioeconomically disadvantaged students achieved a blue rating on this college and career metric.
-These positive results reflect that 99% of

-HTH students are A-G eligible, meet or exceed standard scores on the CAASPP assessment, have access to college coursework while in high school, and in many cases complete a CDE pathway.
+Reflecting progress toward this goal, 77.6% of HTH students were prepared for college and career according to the most recent California School Dashboard.
+All subgroups, including socioeconomically disadvantaged students achieved a green rating on this college and career metric.
+These positive results reflect that 98% of HTH students are A-G eligible, meet or exceed standard scores on the CAASPP assessment, have access to college coursework while in high school, and in many cases complete a CTE pathway.
 In addition, HTH has been focused on providing additional support to graduated seniors over the summer to ensure a successful post secondary transition.
-Over the last five years, more than 95% of HTH seniors have reported intentions to enroll in college in the fall.
-However, in analyzing college persistence data provided by the College Clearinghouse, HTH identified a gap in reported enrollment intentions and verified enrollment data.
-This phenomenon of summer melt, where high school seniors report college enrollment intentions but fail to actually enroll, is a nationwide challenge.
-In several studies cited by Benjamin Castleman and Lindsay Page, the rate of summer melt was between 20 and 40% at a diverse group of three districts across the country.
-Perhaps most concerning was their finding that summer melt disproportionately impacts low income students: "Across these three sites, the melt rate for lower-income college intending students was two to five times as great as for their more affluent peers".
-In response, HTH has funded a summer melt coordinator at each high school who supports graduated seniors in transitioning to college over the summer.
-Initial results suggest a decrease in the rate of summer melt for the 2018 graduating class below 10%.
+Over the last five years, more that 95% of

+HTH seniors have identified a gap in reported enrollment intentions and verified enrollment data.
+This phenomenon of summer melt, in which high school seniors report college enrollment intentions but fail to actually enroll, is a nationwide challenge.
+In several students cited by Benjamin Castleman and Lindsay Page, the rate of summer melt was between 20% and 40% at a diverse group of three school districts across the country.
+Perhaps most concerning was the finding that summer melt disproportionately impacts low income students.
+"Across three sites, the melt rate for lower-income college intending students was two to five times as great as for their more affluent peers."
+In response, HTH has funded a summer melt coordinator at each high school who supports the graduating seniors in transitioning to college over the summer.
+Initial results suggest a decrease in the rate of summer melt for the 2018 graduating class of below 10%.